dartmouth-cs98/hack-a-thing-1-shreyas/README.md

 ## What I built

 I produced a Jupyter Notebook with a few different sample ML and data science applications based on multiple tutorials.
 The first is a classic ML classification of the iris flowers dataset.
 The next is a use case for speech processing in Python, with an interactive game that takes user input from the microphone.
+The last is an image classification task of MNIST data using a distributed computational method through TensorFlow Federated.

 ## What I learned